UniversalDevicesInc/polyglot-v3-nodejs-interface/README.md

 `stop` is triggered whenever the node server is being stopped.

 `delete` is triggered whenever the user is deleting the NodeServer.

+`discover` is triggered whenever the user clicks the "Discover" button in the UI.

+`customParams` is triggered whenever there is a change to the custom parameters.The event includes the current parameters.

+`customData` is triggered whenever there is a change to the custom data.
+The event includes the current data.

+`customTypedParams` is triggered whenever there is a change to the 'typed' parameters.

+`customTypedData` is triggered whenever there is a change to the 'typed' parameter data.

+`nsData` is triggered whenever there is new node server data.

+`notices' is triggered whenever there is a change in notices.

+`getIsyInfo` is triggered when new ISY information is sent (ip, username, password).

+`getNsInfo` is triggered when there is a change in a node server.

 The following events are less commonly used but could be useful for troubleshooting: